greg-raven/Uncommon-Sense/_drafts/staging.md

 I will not surrender responsibility for my life and my actions.
 John Enoch Powell

-Unrestrained political authority, though it be confided to masses, cannot be trusted without positive limitations, men in bodies being but an aggregation of the passions, weaknesses and interests of men as individuals.
-James Fenimore Cooper

 If there is any fixed star in our constitutional constellation, it is that no official, high or petty, can prescribe what shall be orthodox in politics, nationalism, religion, or other matters of opinion or force citizens to confess by word or act their faith therein.
-Justice Robert H. Jackson
+Robert H. Jackson

-Government power must be dispersed.
-If government is to exercise power, better in the county than in the state, better in the state than in Washington.
-If I do not like what my local community does, be it in sewage disposal, or zoning, or schools, I can move to another local community, and though few may take this step, the mere possibility acts as a check.
-If I do not like what Washington imposes, I have few alternatives in this world of jealous nations.
-Milton Friedman

 The attributes of sovereignty are now enjoyed by every state in the Union.
 Alexander Hamilton